A. Rose/Valencia House

 Destroyed in 2000

-Originally Carlo Street was not here at all!
-For many years, where Carlo Street is now, there was a Ford Motor dealership and a service station owned by Frank Krusich.
+Originally there was not a street where Carlo Street is today.
+There was a Ford Motor dealership and a service station owned by Frank Krusich right where the middle of Carlo Street is.
 The original street that ran nearby was an extension of the present day Spence Street, a residential street in the Milpitas Manor neighborhood, which cannot be seen from the modern intersection.
 Today, Spence Street ends about 150 yards to the west of Main Street.
 The spot where the old street intersected Main Street is due west of the historic Spangler Brothers' Service Station (the independent gas station on the corner of Main and Carlo Streets).

 To the north, on the corner of old Spence Street and Main Street was the first residence of Sal Cracolice.
-The first pharmacist in Milpitas, and for many years known as "Mr. Milpitas", Cracolice walked to his business which was in the large two story building, then called Maple Hall, near the intersection of Main and Serra Streets.
+The pioneering pharmacist in Milpitas, who for many years was known as "Mr. Milpitas", Cracolice walked to his business which was in the large two story building, then called Maple Hall, near the intersection of Main and Serra Streets.
 Today the Calaveras Blvd. overpass covers the site of the Cracolice home.

 Dr. Cracolice’s neighbors to the north were the Ray Madruga family.
 Madruga owned a blacksmithy and metal shop called the Madruga Iron Works located on the east side of Main Street about 200 feet south of the Main and Carlo interection where there is presently a Buddhist convent.
 Today one sits in the Madruga's front yard while waiting for a County Transit bus under the overpass!